RinJ07/Code-Block-Validation/README.md

 ---
 ## Step 3: Open & Run in Qt Creator ##

--Open Qt Creator
+- Open Qt Creator
--Go to File → Open File or Project
+- Go to File → Open File or Project
--Select the .pro file in your project folder
+- Select the .pro file in your project folder
-   _(If there’s no .pro file, see Appendix below)_ -Click the green Run (▶) button or press Ctrl+R
+   _(If there’s no .pro file, see Appendix below)_
+- Click the green Run (▶) button or press Ctrl+R
 ---